rcrowther/updownrecord/README.rst

         url(r'^upload/$', UploadRecordView.as_view(model_class=Firework, key_map={'desc' : 'description'}))

+    The same key map can be used as in DownloadRecordView, see above.

 popnone_normalize
     Normalise by removing (popping) any field value that tests as boolean False, such as empty strings (default=True).

     This is an elegant solution to normalizing much input data, because an unstated field then takes defaults from the Django model.
 The places popnone_normalize may fail are when the field has no default (for some good reason?), when a field value is None for a defined purpose, etc. However, these seem to be corner cases.
 For example, popnone_normalize handles creation dates quite well (by removing any need to state a date, or concern about format, the Model falls back to a default).
 That is why the default is True.

 data workflow
 ++++++++++++++
 For reference,

 - Parse the input
 - Convert the parsed key/values to a dict
 - If key_map exists, map keys of dict to Model field names
 - If popnone_normalize=True, remove 'empty' values
-- Run normalize() for any extra tweaks
+- Run normalize() for extra tweaks
+- Convert dict to model, then save()

 .. _quickviews: https://github.com/rcrowther/quickviews